Last Updated on

 4. Avoid Water Balloons

-Balloons are fun to play with, but it can hurt the person whom the balloon is being thrown at.
-The impact with which it falls on them, may have adverse effect on the skin, eyes or ears.
+Water balloons are fun to play with, but they can hurt the person whom the balloon is being thrown at.
+The impact with which it falls on them may have adverse effects on the skin, eyes or ears.

 6. Dressing in Appropriate Clothes

 Make sure your kid wears a dress that completely covers the exposed skin.
-Full-sleeved clothing should be opted for both, boys and girls.
+Full-sleeved clothing work great for both boys and girls.
 This is mainly to avoid the contact of colours directly with the skin.

 Train your kid to respect other’s independence on the day of Holi.
 Ask your kid not be rude to neighbours, or colleagues and to not allow them to be rude either.
-Aggressiveness of all sorts should be curbed.
-Teach them that if someone is unwilling to join or in getting the colour applied on themselves, then forcing should never be resorted to.
-In addition, do not allow your kids to use eggs or mud to play holi.
+Any aggressiveness should be curbed.
+Teach them that if someone is unwilling to join, forcing should never be resorted to.
+In addition, do not allow your kids to use eggs or mud to play Holi.
 Unclean behaviour should never be accepted.